JordanMicahBennett/BASIC-ARTIFICIAL-NEURAL-NETWORK_FROM-LIVE-JAVA-SESSION/README.md

   Author: Jordan Micah Bennett

   Scenario: This is a repository that concerns a live youtube session, where I write a working, basic artificial neural network from scratch in Java in roughly 1 hour.
-Video is now being uploaded to youtube.

   Youtube-video: [Live youtube recording, of basic neural network from sratch](https://www.youtube.com/watch?v=OhRkCb8XGj0)